 All academic year sublets must be approved by the University and the apartment must be made available to University affiliates before being offered to the non-affiliate market.
-If you wish to sublet your apartment during the academic year, please submit your information via the web.
-If we cannot find an acceptable match within 7 business days, you are free to find your own subtenant.
+If you wish to sublet your apartment during the academic year, you may complete a Sublet Offer Form.

 Summer/Winter Holiday Sublets

 Tenants wishing to sublet during the summer/winter holiday may identify a subtenant without first notifying the University.
 However, as stated in all NYU leases, tenants are only allowed to sublet their apartment for periods longer than 30 consecutive days.
 Moreover, the rent charged by a tenant to a subtenant may not exceed the tenant’s rent plus a 10% surcharge for a furnished apartment.
 Once you secure a subtenant for the summer/winter holiday, it is required that you submit a copy of the sublease to the Faculty Housing Office for review and approval.